 An overview of alternative energy sources

 It's a fact: to sustain our current standard of living, we're going to have to move to renewable energy resources to meet our demands.
+This could mean a future with more electric cars.
 At current consumption rates, our reserves of nonrenewable energy may not last the century, especially given that the global population is expected to swell in the upcoming decades.
 Conventional means of producing electricity and energy do the planet an unsustainable amount of harm.

 If you're wondering what you can do to help build a greener tomorrow, getting to know your options in the world of alternative energy is an excellent start.
 You can choose these technologies to supplement or replace your reliance on the local power grid and to help reduce toxic emissions and the harmful environmental and socioeconomic effects of using oil and natural gas.